 Imagine you’re in the midst of a brand-new data governance project.
 You’ve done your data discovery and classification – you know where your sensitive data is.
 Now you just have to write the policies that determine who gets access to it.
+But how should you approach setting up those permissions?
 Starting with marketing, you think, “Marketing sends emails to customers, so they need access to customer information.”
 It just makes sense, right?
 This would be “role-based access control” (RBAC) – users get access to data based on their spot in the company org chart.

 But if you start to dig deeper, it gets more complicated – does the VP of brand need customer email access?
 Does a copywriter?
 Unless you’re actually in marketing – or product development or finance – it can be difficult to know what roles actually need access to specific sensitive data in order to do their jobs.
 Does everyone in finance need access to all the financial information?
 Does a UX Designer in the product team need access to all the technical product specs?
 People on the same teams can have very different jobs and need very different tools and access.
 And, if people have access to sensitive data that’s not essential to their jobs, it just increases the risk of potential theft or loss.

 How could you find out who needs what?
 Do a survey or reach out to each individual to ask?
 Or work with the department head who may not even know exactly what each person needs?
 Now that can get really time consuming.
-There must be a better way, right?
+Let's take a look at some other approaches - RBAC vs PBAC vs ABAC - and don't worry, we'll explain each.

 Once you understand the reason the data is being accessed and agree that this is an acceptable business usage, you can put policies in place that only allow this data to be accessed by this user at this time in this amount.
 We call this purpose-based access control.
 Your policies are no longer about whether someone is “on the marketing team”, but rather “this person needs to send emails for the marketing team.”